ferrocene/ferrocene/ferrocene/doc/user-manual/src/self-test/error-codes.rst

 FLS_016: Path not in UTF-8
 --------------------------

-This error occurs when the Ferrocene self-test tool attemts to access a path that is not in UTF-8.
+This error occurs when the Ferrocene self-test tool attempts to access a path that is not in UTF-8.

 **Suggested fixes**